dermesser/libsocket/README.md

 * IPv6 (client, server; if your machine supports it)
 * TCP (client, server)
 * UDP (client, server)
-* UNIX Domain Sockets (DGRAM&STREAM server/client)
+* UNIX Domain Sockets (DGRAM&STREAM server/client), only for Linux
 * Intelligent algorithms to get the best connection and no errors
 * Easy use (one function call to get a socket up and running, one another to close it)
-* Proper error processing (using errno, gai\_strerror() etc.).
+* Proper error processing (using `errno`, `gai\_strerror()` etc.).

 One of the main advantages of libsocket is that you don't have to write the complex and error-prone procedures for connecting a socket, check it for errors etc. yourself.
+Your network programs get shorter and better readable.

 libsocket supports almost every socket types.
 During there is no useful documentation, take a look at the header files in headers/.
 Most of the functions are self-explaining.